gaborweb/get-swapi/README.md

 # get-swapi
-Just a request practice from the early beginning.
+Just a simple request practice from the early beginning.